-(ii) Secondly, depending on your sector and sales process, how long realistically does it take for new business to come out the bottom of your pipeline, which may be longer than your probation period?
-Are you prepared to cover their cost for a further three or so months if they have yet to produce profit?
+(ii) Secondly, depending on your sector and sales process, how long does it realistically take for new business to come out the bottom of your pipeline, which may be longer than your probation period?
+Are you prepared to cover their cost for a further three or so months if they have yet to produce a profit?

-Clearly understand these two risks and then you can, plan and mitigate against them.
+Clearly, understand these two risks and then you can plan and mitigate against them.